 Result

 When combined with the other four sensory effects, Sonic's high-velocity air streams at multiple points help create an immersive experience for crews, simulating conditions as close to reality as possible, including severe turbulence.
-The system achieves air header velocities of 14,000 FPM (71 M/sec) at each point while operating at less than 82 dBA from 3 feet (91 cm) away.
+The High-Velocity Air Simulation System achieves air header velocities of 14,000 FPM (71 M/sec) at each point while operating at less than 82 dBA from 3 feet (91 cm) away.
 Sonic leverages its show business experience to enhance the safety of those who face life-or-death situations.
 After all, a well-trained crew is a safer, higher-performing crew.

 PREVIOUS CASE STUDY